jnovack/cloudkey/README.md

 ![screenshot](https://raw.githubusercontent.com/jnovack/cloudkey/master/doc/screenshot.gif)

-*Note: Delay is manipulated to show fading between screens.*
+*Note: Delay is slowed down to show fading between screens.*

+## Installation

+1. Have a working Go environment.
+2. `GOOS=linux GOARCH=arm go build cloudkey.go`
+3. SCP the file over to your Cloud Key.

+At this point, you can choose to backup and overwrite the `/usr/bin/ck-ui` file or create a new systemd service, depending on your linux experience.

 ### Why?